yidas/codeigniter-queue-worker/README.md

 Each worker would continuously call worker callback funciton till returning `false`, which means that there are no job detected from the worker.

-The worker could be called by CLI, which the listener is calling the same CLI to fork a worker:
+Also, the worker `work` could be called by CLI, which the listener is calling the same CLI to fork a worker:

 ```
-$ php index.php my_worker/worker
+$ php index.php myjob/work
 ```

 ### Running in Background